-Edith Kelly-Green serves the business and civic community currently by participating on the following boards: Director-Sanderson Farms, Inc. (NASDAQ) since 2018 Member Audit Committee and Chairman-Governance Committee; Director-BULAB Holdings, Inc.,-Compensation and Chairman-Audit Committee; Director-Methodist LeBohneur Health Systems Board since 2018-Member Finance and Compensation Committees, Chairman-Audit, Compliance and Technology Committee, and Director-Hattiloo Theatre, Inc.
+Edith Kelly-Green serves the business and civic community currently by participating on the following boards: Sanderson Farms, Inc. (NASDAQ), Mid American Apartments, Inc., Methodist LeBohneur Health Systems, and Hattiloo Theatre, Inc.

 Kelly-Green is Founding Member – The Circle of Friends in the Memphis Symphony Orchestra, Founding Board Member and Treasurer-Women’s Foundation of Memphis, Founding Member –Philanthropic Black Women of Memphis: nine African American philanthropists who “pool” their money for impact grants to the Memphis community, Founding Board Chairman-Ole Miss Women’s Council for Philanthropy and many more.

 Edith Kelly-Green is a 25-year breast cancer survivor who believes that to whom much is given, much is expected.
 She tries daily to fulfill that expectation.

-Largest Lennys Grill & Subs Franchisee, Owner of Wimpys Burgers and Fries, Miscellaneous Real Estate Investments
+Largest Lenny’s Grill & Subs Franchisee, Owner of Wimpy’s Burgers and Fries, Real Estate Investments

 “Every business and/or non profit was started by an entrepreneuer who had an idea or a cause that they believed in enough to commit their time and personal resources to make it happen.
 Most times, they did not see themselves as entrepreneurs, but just someone who want to, could and did make a difference.
 I believe everyone is an entrepreneur in some form or fashion even though most of us never are recognized like the Amazons, the Fedex or Lennys of the world.
-We do our thing, invest our time, add a footprint however small and as a result, our community and world becomes a better place!”
+We do our thing, invest our time, add a footprint however small and as a result, our community and world become a better place!”

 © Copyright 2024 SOE Memphis - All Rights Reserved.